 In addition, the nominee directors appointed by the Sponsor to the Board are committed not to disclose to the Sponsor information concerning offers to PLife REIT in respect of potential acquisition of new properties as well as offers made by PLife REIT in respect of the potential acquisition of new properties, save for properties which the nominee directors are in a position to confirm that the Sponsor has no intention of acquiring.

-The Manager has also established a conflict of interest policy for its employees to ensure that any conflict of interest or potential conflicts of interest are disclosed and approvals are sought where required.
+The Manager has also put in place a conflict of interest policy applicable to all its employees to ensure that any conflict of interest or potential conflicts of interest are disclosed and necessary approvals are sought where required.

 The Manager's Internal Control System